nexendrie/nexendrie.gitlab.io/index.md

 Used stuff
 ----------

 Our primary programming language is PHP.
-We use version 7.1, compatibility with 7.2 is not guaranteed.
+We use version 7.1, our code is ready for 7.2.
 Our projects are powered by Nette Framework: https://nette.org/en/.
 We heavily test our code with Nette Tester (improved by testbench by Martin Zlámal).
 We also run codesniffer, parallel lint and phpstan on our codebase in CI to ensure its quality.

 Our packages
 --------